 >b361< Is (PLAN NAME) an HMO, that is, a Health Maintenance Organization?

-PRVHMO1, PRVHMO2, PRVHMO3 - F

-PROBE: With an HMO, you must generally receive care from HMO doctors;
+PRVHMO1, PRVHMO2, PRVHMO3 - F PROBE: With an HMO, you must generally receive care from HMO d

-otherwise, the expense is not covered unless you were referred by the

-HMO or there was a medical emergency.
+C: With an HMO, you must generally receive care from HMO doctors; otherwise, the expense is not covered unless you were referred by the HMO or there was a medical emergency.
 [NHIS DEF]